|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Download Laos Detailed Itinerary

 Day 1: Arrive in Bangkok, Thailand

-Upon arrival at Bangkok Airport, you are met by our representative and transferred to our airport hotel.
+Upon arrival at Bangkok Airport, you are met by the hotel representative and transferred to our airport hotel by shuttle.
 Dinner and the group orientation this evening.

 Day 2: Fly to Chiang Rai, Golden Triangle